-The above extension test demonstrates the consistency of the calculated results.
-Thus, the systematic deviation in the high-velocity regime may arise from two factors.
-On the one hand, TDDFT may have limitations in treating multi-shell systems at high velocities, for example, there may be issues with the currently used TDDFT functionals (based on the adiabatic approximation and lacking memory effects), although the fact that the same functional agrees wit the models when the host density is spread as jellium seems to point away from the exchange-correlation functional.
+The above extension tests demonstrate the consistency of the calculated results.
+The systematic deviation in the high-velocity regime may arise from two remaining factors.
+On the one hand, TDDFT may have limitations in treating multi-shell systems at high velocities.
+For example, there may be issues with the currently used TDDFT functionals (based on the adiabatic approximation and lacking memory effects), although the fact that the same functional agrees wit the models when the host density is spread as jellium seems to point away from the exchange-correlation functional.
 On the other hand, empirical models such as SRIM also have their own limitations, which exhibit deviations when predicting stopping power in the presence of heavy elements~\cite{ziegler2010srim,ullah2018core}.
-This discrepancy does not affect our discussion of the role of core electrons in the main text and we leave it as an open question for future work.
+However, this discrepancy does not affect our discussion of the role of core electrons in the main text and we leave it as an open question for future work.

-\textit{Energy Expectation.} We individually analyzed the energy expectation values of all KS wavefunctions system as a function of the moving projectile’s propagation time, \(\varepsilon_i = \bra{\psi_i(t)} \hat{h}_\text{KS}(t) \ket{\psi_i(t)}\) (see Fig.~\ref{fig-a1}a).
-The time-dependent sums of the energy expectation values of the 1$s$ band (blue solid line) and the 2$s$ band (green solid line) are shown in Fig.~\ref{fig-a1}b.
+\textit{Energy.} We analyzed the individual energy expectation values of all KS wavefunctions system as a function of the moving projectile’s propagation time, \(\varepsilon_i = \bra{\psi_i(t)} \hat{h}_\text{KS}(t) \ket{\psi_i(t)}\) (see Fig.~\ref{fig-a2}(a)).
+The time-dependent sum of the energy expectation values of the 1$s$ band (blue solid line) and the 2$s$ band (green solid line) are shown in Fig.~\ref{fig-a2}(b).